 Clinical trial subjects are screened to make sure that they are representative of the appropriately relevant population.
 Screening also seeks to avoid known confounding factors.
 Test subjects must then be maintained in environmental conditions that further minimize complications that may bias a causal conclusion.

-Properly designed and conducted, clinical trials measure the effects on test subjects of a single independent variable and can produce results that merit a valid decision on whether that independent variable caused a specific measured outcome.
+When properly designed and conducted, clinical trials measure the effects on test subjects of a single independent variable and can produce results that merit a valid decision on whether that independent variable caused a specific measured outcome.

 Causality Tests on the Measurement of One Non-Confounded Factor